General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 The same, one leg on a raised (15-20 cm) support

-At the support forward, sideways, back
+At the support forward, to the side, back

 The same from attached, legs

-The same from the position of the leg one ch.
+The same from the position of the leg, one ch.
 (45-90 6

-7. Circles and swings of the right,
+7. Circles and swings with the right hand,

-left over an obstacle, facing him, sideways
+left over an obstacle, facing it, sideways

 Height 45-80 cm